 We recommend you begin by contacting program director Jennifer O’Brien at JennOB@cfect.org or 860-442-3572 to discuss your capacity building need before you begin the application process.

-The Community Foundation provides limited funding for public policy grants in our four strategic impact areas.
+The Community Foundation provides funding for public policy grants in our four strategic impact areas.
 The Foundation believes that through support for organizations that provide services and those that work towards improving policies, we can best serve our community.
-We support advocacy initiatives that seek to influence decision makers at various levels:
+We support advocacy initiatives that seek to influence decision makers at various levels, for example:

 • Public education